Crypto regulations in Switzerland

 Cryptocurrency Tax in Switzerland

-In August 2019, the Swiss Federal Tax Administration (FTA) published a working paper on the tax regime of cryptocurrencies and ICOs for the purposes of property tax, personal income and corporate income tax, as well as for the purposes of withholding tax and stamp duty.
-The practices described in this working paper are set out below.
-However, it should be noted that this is just a brief overview and that not all tax issues related to cryptocurrencies or ICOs have yet been considered and final answers have been given to them.
-Therefore, it is possible that the practice of tax authorities described below will evolve and change.
-Therefore, it is strongly recommended to obtain preliminary tax decisions from the responsible tax authorities before the ICO.
+In August 2019, the Swiss Federal Revenue Authority (FTA) published a working paper on the tax regime of cryptocurrencies and ICOs for property tax, personal income and corporate income tax purposes, as well as for tax withholding and stamp duty purposes.
+The practices described in this working paper are described below.
+However, it should be noted that this is just a brief review and that not all of the tax issues related to cryptocurrencies or ICOs have yet been considered and final answers have been given to them.
+It is therefore possible that the tax administration practices described below will develop and change.
+Therefore, it is strongly recommended to obtain prior tax decisions from the responsible tax authorities before the ICO.

-In addition, the following explanations are limited to tax implications for issuers registered in Switzerland who have issued coins or tokens with monetary rights against any counterparty in the form of asset tokens and utility tokens.
+In addition, the following explanations are limited to the tax consequences for issuers registered in Switzerland that have issued coins or tokens with monetary rights against any counterparty in the form of asset tokens and utilities.

-Finally, the tax regime of tokens at the investor level is not considered, as well as the tax regime of cryptocurrencies in the form of purely digital means of payment (native tokens or payment tokens).
+Finally, tax treatment of tokens at the investor level is not considered, as well as the tax regime of cryptocurrencies in the form of purely digital means of payment (native tokens or payment tokens).

 Taxation of tokens

-Asset tokens represent the investor’s rights in relation to the issuer, which consist of fixed compensation or a certain, predetermined investor’s participation in the reference value (for example, earnings before interest and taxes (EBIT)) of the issuer’s business.
-Thus, the tax classification of asset tokens largely depends on the civil structure of legal relations.
+Asset tokens are rights of an investor vis-à-vis the issuer that consist of a fixed compensation or a certain, predetermined investor stake in the controlling value (e.g., earnings up to interest and taxes (EBIT)) of the issuer’s business.
+Thus, the tax classification of asset markers largely depends on the civil structure of legal relations.

 So far, asset tokens have been divided into the following three subcategories for tax purposes:

-- Debt Tokens: These tokens represent a legal or actual obligation of the issuer to repay all or a substantial part of the investment and, if applicable, to pay interest.
+- Debt Tokens: These tokens represent a legal or actual obligation of the issuer to pay all or a significant part of the investment and, if applicable, pay interest.

 - Stock tokens: These tokens do not require the issuer to return the investment.
-The investor’s right refers to a cash payment, which is measured by a certain ratio to profit or the result of liquidation, or both.
+The investor’s right relates to cash payment, which is measured by a certain ratio to profit or the result of liquidation or both.

-- Participation Tokens: these tokens do not include any obligations of the issuer to return the investment.
-The investor’s right refers to a proportionate share of a certain reference value of the issuer (for example, EBIT, license income or sales).
+- Participation Tokens: These tokens do not include any obligations of the issuer to return the investment.
+The investor’s right means a proportionate share of a certain reference value of the issuer (e.g., EBIT, license income or sales).

-The following describes the tax treatment of these three types of asset tokens for the issuer, provided that the issuer is a corporation with tax residence in Switzerland.
+The tax treatment of these three types of asset markers for the issuer is described below, provided that the issuer is a corporation with a tax residence in Switzerland.

-Debt tokens qualify as bonds for tax purposes and are therefore processed as follows:
+Debt tokens are treated as bonds for tax purposes and are therefore processed as follows:

-- Corporate income tax: funds received from collective fundraising are not taxable income and are reflected in the issuer’s balance sheet as liabilities.
+- Corporate Income Tax: Funds received from a collective fund-raising are not taxable and are reflected in the issuer’s balance sheet as liabilities.
 Any interest payments to investors are generally business expenses and therefore not taxable.

-- Withholding tax: Both recurring and one-time interest payments on debt tokens are taxed at source at a rate of 35%.
-Whether a refund of withheld tax is possible, and if so, to what extent, depends on the individual investor.
+- Withholding tax: Both regular and one-time interest payments on debt tokens are taxed at source at a rate of 35%.
+The possibility of recovering the withheld tax and, if so, to what extent depends on the particular investor.

-- Stamp duties: the issue of debt tokens is exempt from the tax on the transfer of securities.
-On the contrary, transactions on the secondary market of debt tokens are usually taxed on the transfer of securities at a rate of up to 0.15% of the purchase price of debt tokens; however, this is only possible if the securities dealer in Switzerland or Liechtenstein, as defined in the Stamp Duty Law, is a party or acts as an intermediary in the transaction, and no exceptions apply.
+- Stamp duty: the issue of debt tokens is exempt from transfer tax.
+Conversely, transactions in the secondary debt token market are usually subject to transfer tax at a rate of up to 0.15% of the purchase price of debt tokens; however, this is only possible if the securities dealer in Switzerland or Liechtenstein, as defined, contained in the Stamp Duty Act, is a party or acts as an intermediary in the transaction, and no exceptions apply.

-Corporate income tax: Funds raised through the issuance of share tokens are qualified as taxable income and are recorded as income in the issuer’s income statement.
-If the issuer has assumed a contractual obligation to implement a specific project, the reserve can be reflected as an expense, which accordingly reduces taxable income.
-Reserves that are no longer required after the completion of the project development should be included in the income statement.
-Payments to investors based on their right to a certain share of profits or the result of liquidation (or both) are usually qualified as tax-free expenses.
-However, this assumes that investors are aware at the time of payment that the issuer shareholders do not own more than 50% of the issued tokens, and payments to token holders do not exceed 50% of EBIT.
-If these conditions are not met, there is a taxable hidden profit distribution.
+Corporate Income Tax: Funds raised through the issue of equity tokens are classified as taxable income and reported as income in the income statement of the issuer.
+If the issuer has entered into a contractual obligation to implement a particular project, the reserve may be recognized as an expense, thereby reducing the taxable income accordingly.
+Reserves no longer required after completion of the project should be included in the income statement.
+Payments to investors based on their right to a certain share of profits or on the outcome of a liquidation (or both) are usually treated as tax-free expenses.
+However, this implies that investors know at the time of payment that the issuer holders do not own more than 50% of issued tokens, and that payments to token holders do not exceed 50% of EBIT.
+If these conditions are not met, then a tax-deductible distribution of profits takes place.

-Withholding tax: Share tokens or their payments are not subject to withholding tax; however, if the issuer’s shareholders own more than 50 percent of the issued tokens, and payments to token holders amount to more than 50 percent of EBIT, the FTA assumes, as mentioned above, a hidden profit distribution that is subject to withholding tax.
-In case of any tax evasion, the FTA also reserves the right to levy withholding tax.
+Withholding Tax: Shares tokens or their payments are not subject to withholding tax; however, if the issuer’s shareholders own more than 50 percent of issued tokens and payments to token holders amount to more than 50 percent of EBIT, FTA assumes, as mentioned above, The hidden distribution of profit, which is subject to withholding tax.
+In the case of any tax evasion, the FTA also reserves the right to levy withholding tax.

-Stamp duties: The issue of stock tokens is not subject to stamp duty, since stock tokens do not qualify as participation rights within the meaning of the Stamp Duties Act.
-In the case of share tokens purchased by the issuer’s shareholders, the question arises whether the payment represents a taxable contribution or not.
-It depends on whether the purchase price paid for the stock tokens represents an appropriate reward.
-If there is such consideration, there is no taxable contribution; however, without such consideration, there is a taxable contribution, subject to stamp duty at the rate of 1%.
-Derivative financial instruments usually do not qualify as taxable securities within the meaning of the Stamp Duty Act, therefore transactions on the secondary market are not taxed on the transfer of securities.
+Stamp duty: The issue of tokens is not subject to stamp duty, as tokens are not subject to participation rights within the meaning of the Stamp Duty Act.
+In the case of equity tokens purchased by the shareholders of the issuer, the question arises as to whether the payment is taxable or not.
+This depends on whether the purchase price paid for the promotion is the appropriate reward.
+If there is such a record, the taxable contribution is not levied, but without it a taxable fee of 1 per cent is levied.
+Derivative financial instruments are generally not taxable under the Stamp Duty Act, so secondary market transactions are not subject to transfer tax.

-Participation tokens are also considered derivative financial instruments for tax purposes, so they are treated in the same way as stock tokens for tax purposes.
-The link is made in accordance with the above explanations on the taxation of stock tokens.
+Participatory tokens are also considered derivative financial instruments for tax purposes, so they are treated in the same way as token stock for tax purposes.
+The reference is made in accordance with the above clarifications on the taxation of equity tokens.

 Taxation of service tokens

-For the purposes of tax analysis, it is assumed below that the issuer undertakes to use the funds received from the sale of service tokens exclusively for the development of the digital service and providing investors with access to or use of the service.
-The Issuer has no additional obligations to investors.
+For the purposes of the tax analysis, it is assumed that the issuer undertakes to use the proceeds from the sale of service tokens exclusively to develop the digital service and to provide investors with access to or use of the service.
+The issuer has no additional obligations to investors.
 Utility tokens should basically be classified as a contractual relationship between the issuer and the investor.
-The mandate is that the issuer must act in accordance with a contractual agreement between it and investors.
+The mandate is that the issuer should act in accordance with a contractual agreement between it and the investors.
 Accordingly, for tax purposes, service tokens are processed as follows:

-- Corporate income tax: Funds raised through the issuance of utility tokens are qualified as taxable income and are recorded as income in the issuer’s income statement.
-If the issuer has assumed a contractual obligation to implement a specific project, the reserve can be reflected as an expense, which accordingly reduces taxable income.
-Reserves that are no longer required after the completion of the project development should be included in the income statement.
+- Corporate Income Tax: Funds raised through the issuance of utility tokens are classified as taxable income and recorded as income in the Issuer’s Income Report.
+If the issuer has entered into a contractual obligation to implement a particular project, the reserve may be recognized as an expense, thereby reducing the taxable income accordingly.
+Reserves no longer required after completion of the project should be included in the income statement.

-- Withholding tax: Claims arising from contractual relationships are not subject to withholding tax.
-Accordingly, the right to use digital services is not income taxable at source.
+- Withholding tax: Claims relating to contractual relationships are not subject to withholding tax.
+Accordingly, the right to use digital services is not taxed on source of income.

-- Stamp duties: The issue of service tokens is not subject to stamp duty, since service tokens do not qualify as participation rights within the meaning of the Stamp Duty Act.
-In the case of the acquisition of utility tokens by the issuer’s shareholders, the question arises whether the payment represents a taxable contribution or not.
-It depends on whether the purchase price paid for service tokens represents an appropriate reward.
-If there is such consideration, there is no taxable contribution; however, without such consideration, there is a taxable contribution, subject to stamp duty at the rate of 1%.
-Utility tokens do not qualify as taxable securities in accordance with the Stamp Duty Law, therefore neither the issue nor transactions on the secondary market,
+- Stamp duties: The issuance of tokens is not subject to stamp duty as they are not subject to participation rights within the meaning of the Stamp Duty Act.
+In the case of purchases of utility tokens by the shareholders of the issuer, the question arises as to whether the payment is taxable or not.
+This depends on whether the purchase price paid for the token service is the appropriate reward.
+If there is such a record, the taxable contribution is not levied, but without it a taxable fee of 1 per cent is levied.
+Utility tokens do not qualify as taxable securities under the Stamp Duty Act, so neither issue nor transaction on the secondary market,

-The DLT Law has eliminated some of the most significant obstacles to the development of a functioning primary and secondary digital asset market in Swiss law and has created a solid legal basis for the issuance and trading of rights represented in tokens.
-The impact of the new features introduced by the DLT Law in practice should be observed in the future.
-However, for cross-border issues, the impact of the new legislation may be limited in the future by new legislation currently in force in other relevant markets, such as the EU Regulation proposal for crypto Asset markets (known as MiCA) published by the European Commission on September 24, 2020, which may introduce additional requirements for the distribution of tokens issued in Switzerland, within the European Union.
+The DLT Act removed some of the most significant obstacles to the development of a functioning primary and secondary digital asset market in Swiss law and established a solid legal framework for the issuance and trading of rights represented in tokens.
+In the future it is necessary to take into account new aspects which have been included in the DLT Law in practice.
+For cross-border issues, however, the impact of new legislation may be limited in the future by new legislation currently in effect in other relevant markets, such as the proposal of the EU Regulation for Cryptographic Asset Markets (known as MiCA) published by the European Commission on 24 September 2020, which may impose additional requirements for the distribution of tokens issued in Switzerland within the European Union.

 Lawyers of our company are always glad to answer all your questions on obtaining a cryptocurrency license in Switzerland and also accompany your company throughout the whole licensing process.